thibmeu/http-message-signatures-directory/draft-meunier-webbotauth-registry.md

 ## Keys {#signature-agent-parameter-keys}

-JWKS endpoint.
+The `keys` parameter contains a JWKS as defined in {{Section 5 of JWK}}.

-If key is present, it is RECOMMENDED that the card is signed using {{HTTP-MESSAGE-SIGNATURES}}.
+If `keys` is present, it is RECOMMENDED that the card is signed using {{HTTP-MESSAGE-SIGNATURES}}.
-Content-Digest header should be part of the signature.
+`Content-Digest` header MUST be included in the covered components.

 TODO: describe signature, CWS keys.